dannoetc/personal/raterhub-tracker/readme.md

 - Intuitive JavaScript-based widget for tracking your progress as you rate
 - User authentication and session management
 - Event-driven model with NEXT / PAUSE / EXIT / UNDO
+- Shared, timestamped message schema across the extension's background and content scripts so every overlay action is synchronized
+- Session-aware responses that send updated `session_id`, question totals, and summaries back to the widget
+- Content script persistence for timers and identifiers (pause/resume, undo, cached summaries) that restores your overlay after navigation
+- Background worker listeners that catch tab updates and push refreshed summaries when the page reloads
 - Per-session and per-day dashboards with visual summaries
 - Intelligent pacing feedback with emoji-based scoring
 - Lightweight HTML UI using Jinja2 templates